Azure AI Search client library for Python

 Key concepts

-An Azure Cognitive Search service contains one or more indexes that provide persistent storage of searchable data in the form of JSON documents.
+An Azure AI Search service contains one or more indexes that provide persistent storage of searchable data in the form of JSON documents.
 (If you’re brand new to search, you can make a very rough analogy between indexes and database tables.)
-The Azure.Search.Documents client library exposes operations on these resources through two main client types.
+The Azure.Search.Documents client library exposes operations on these resources through three main client types.

-Azure Cognitive Search provides two powerful features: Semantic Search and Vector Search.
+Azure AI Search provides two powerful features: semantic ranking and vector search.

-Semantic Search enhances the quality of search results for text-based queries.
-By enabling Semantic Search on your search service, you can improve the relevance of search results in two ways:
+Semantic ranking enhances the quality of search results for text-based queries.
+By enabling semantic ranking on your search service, you can improve the relevance of search results in two ways:

 • It applies secondary ranking to the initial result set, promoting the most semantically relevant results to the top.